 Two leading Māori educators, Sir Toby Curtis and Dame Iritana Tawhiwhirangi, have lodged an application to the Waitangi Tribunal alleging that the Crown’s actions in closing partnership schools will have a disproportionately detrimental effect on Māori and calling for a halt to the closures.

-Operating alongside other types of schools, they provide an opportunity for private and community education providers, including iwi, to establish schools and contribute directly to the educational success of young New Zealanders, many of whom have not had their needs met by traditional state-run public schools.
+Operating alongside other types of schools, Partnership Schools provide an opportunity for private and community education providers, including iwi, to establish schools and contribute directly to the educational success of young New Zealanders, many of whom have not had their needs met by traditional state-run public schools.

 No they are not.
 The funding formula for Charter Schools was designed by the Ministry of Education and they confirm that partnership schools are funded comparably to state schools.